jonathanchiong/street-level.github.io/_drafts/2016-09-30-understanding-reit-valuation-implied-cap-rates.md

 <img src="http://www.street-level.co/assets/Terminal-4-Changi-Airport.jpg" width="600px"><br>

 Two common valuation metrics used by REIT investors when assessing REIT investments are (1) Premium/Discount to Net Asset Value (NAV) and (2) Distribution Yield.
 The former tells you the relative value of the REIT while the latter provides the estimated cashflow returns of the investment.
-We suggest, however, that both of these metrics may not accurately reflect the true underlying value and cashflow of the investment properties held by the REIT. <!--more>
+We suggest, however, that both of these metrics may not accurately reflect the true underlying value and cashflow of the investment properties held by the REIT. <!--more-->

 ### Premium/discount to NAV can be distorted by the valuation of the assets
 Bulk of the NAV of a REIT is determined by the valuation of its investment properties.
 However, real estate industry professionals would be able to tell you that property valuation is part art-part science.
 Valuation can be subjective and is based on available comparable data, and (partially) the opinion of the appraiser.